-Every applicant is given a unique random number for each of their school preferences.
-When a random tie-break is needed, this random number is used to allocate the place - the lowest number is given priority.
-If two applications were received from the same block of flats, the applicant with the lower door number would be classed as nearest and offered a place because they are likely to be closer to the ground floor and, therefore, the school.
+Every child entered onto the HCC admissions database has an individual random number assigned, between 1 and 1 million, against each preference school.
+Where there is a need for a final tie break the random number is used to allocate the place, with the lowest number given priority.
+If two applications were received from the same block of flats, the lower door number would be deemed nearest as logically this will be on the ground floor and therefore closer.
 In cases where the application of the admissions criteria would result in twins or siblings of a multiple birth being allocated to different schools, one of which is Beaumont School, the Board of Trustees will admit over the published admission number to avoid this occurrence.